alf-tool/alf-core/README.md

     |                                     |                                                 |                         | | S4   | P5   |  400 | |
     |                                     |                                                 |                         | +------+------+------+ |
     +-------------------------------------+-------------------------------------------------+-------------------------+------------------------+

+### Terminology, concepts & rules

+We mostly use the terminology used by Date & Darwen in their books, which is intentionally different than SQL's (they don't use _table_ and _record_ terms, for example).
+Also, the relational theory comes with a certain number of rules that need to be respected to avoid everything to become a nightmare (and that are often violated in SQL, leading to nightmares).
+We recall the most important notions and rules below.
+Alf's relational operators all have those common rules as implicit pre-conditions.
+Post-conditions are guaranteed only in this case.
+Behavior observed without respecting preconditions, even interesting side-effects, are **not** guaranteed and may disappear at any time.

+#### Tuple(s)

+* We prefer the term _tuple_ instead of _record_.
+Logically speaking, a tuple is a set of (attribute name, attribute value) pairs.
+Being a set, it does never contain two attributes with the same name and is **not particularly ordered**.
+  Also, **a tuple is a _value_, and is therefore immutable**.
+Tuples in Alf are simply represented with ruby hashes.
+Alf does not freeze them for guaranteeing immutability, but could do it in the future.
+No support is or will ever be provided for ordering tuple attributes.
+Because hashes are ordered in Ruby 1.9, Alf implements a best effort strategy to keep a friendly ordering when rendering tuples.

+      {:sid => "S1", :name => "Smith", :status => 20, :city => "London"}

+#### Relation(s)

+* A _relation_ is a set of tuples (while wrong, a relation is often described as the _content_ of a "table").
+Being a set, a relation does **never contain duplicates** (unlike SQL that works on bags, not on sets) and is **not particularly ordered**.
+Moreover, all tuples of a relation must have the same "structure", that is, the same set of attributes names and types.
+Also, **a relation is a _value_, and is therefore immutable**.

+  This is not saying that you cannot compute new relation values from other relation values, but that you don't do it by "modifying" relation contents but by using algebra expressions.
+In classical algebra, you can do computations like
+  <code>(5 + 2) - 3</code>.
+In relational algebra, you can do similar things on
+  relations (we use an infix notation, inspired from functional programming to strengthen immutability):

+      (minus (union :suppliers, ...), ...)

+  Alf being an algebra implementation, it does rarely represent relations explicitly at the logical level but work on "physical" representations of them, through Enumerables of tuples.
+That is, an algebra expression as given above should not be seen here as returning a relation _per se_, but instead as returning an operator allowing to compute the resulting relation.
+The result is always an Enumerable, whose <code>each</code> method yields ruby hashes, as tuple representations.
+  Provided that their operands are valid relation representations (no duplicates, no nil, no particular order), Alf's relational operators return valid relation representations (idem).

+#### Value(s) ... all but nil

+* A relation is a set of tuples, while a tuple is a set of (name, value) pairs.

 ## Getting started with commandline